-The day after Thanksgiving, an online publication from Middletown, Delaware ran an article titled “Emotional Wellness: an attitude of gratitude has many benefits at home and at work.”
-In the spirit of the holiday, Dawn Schatz, LCSW, DVS wrote about the importance of expressing appreciation and respect in all kinds of relationships, citing our 5:1 ratio of positive to negative interactions needed for a happy marriage.
+The article “Emotional Wellness: an attitude of gratitude has many benefits at home and at work” first ran in the Middletown Transcript.
+Dawn Schatz, LCSW, DVS, wrote about the importance of expressing appreciation and respect in all kinds of relationships, citing the Gottmans’ 5:1 ratio of positive to negative interactions needed for a happy marriage.

-Throughout the month of December, The Gottman Relationship Blog will abound with tips for the holiday season.
-It seems fitting to begin our discussion with a look at Schatz’s article, as the perspective and practice of gratitude is essential to strengthening our relationships with those we love.
+It seems fitting to look at Schatz’s article, as the perspective and practice of gratitude is essential to strengthening relationships.
 The article is reproduced for you below.
 See the original article here.

 By Dawn Schatz, LCSW, DVS